 The responses are processed with full confidentiality.
 Using a personal identifier, the information provided by the respondent is coupled with background information (including field of education and main subject) taken from the study register (from the national study information system VIRTA).
 The material compiled of the responses does not contain direct identifier data of persons, and the results are always reported (e.g. on the töissä.fi website) so that the feedback sent by individual respondents cannot be identified.
 Materials can also be disclosed without direct identifier data for research purposes to cooperation partners (e.g. to trade unions such as AKAVA).
 The anonymised materials are retained in electronic format in the Finnish Social Science Data Archive.
 More detailed information on the processed data and on the way of processing can be found in the privacy statement on the universities’ own pages and at this link.

 The Feedback Group operating in connection with the Finnish Council of University Rectors, Unifi, has drawn up the common ethical principles (pdf) of universities’ feedback surveys.
-The principles establish a framework for the implementation of universities’ common queries and are used for specifying e.g. the practices related to respondent recruiting.
-More detailed descriptions of the data collection processes can be found on the query-specific websites.
+The principles establish a framework for the implementation of universities’ common surveys and are used for specifying e.g. the practices related to respondent recruiting.
+More detailed descriptions of the data collection processes can be found on the survey-specific websites.